-DIY and home-improvement stores like Sears, Lowe's and Home Depot have built their reputations by supplying the same products for all kinds of projects, whether you're building a deck on the weekends or have hired a contractor to renovate your kitchen.
-In either case, their brand is built on marketing the idea that you're using the same tools and materials as the professionals use.
+DIY and home-improvement stores like Lowe's and Home Depot have built their reputations by supplying the tools for all kinds of projects, whether you're building a deck on the weekends or simply want to repaint your bathroom.
+In either case, their brands are built on marketing the idea that you can DIY your home to your heart's content.